gravitational/careers/challenges/systems/challenge-2.md

 ## Questions

-It is OK to ask the interview team questions.
+It is okay to ask the interview team questions.
 Some folks stay away from asking questions to avoid appearing less experienced, so we provide examples of questions to ask and questions we expect candidates to figure out on their own.